Gout is a type of arthritis. It occurs when uric acid builds up in blood and causes inflammation in the joints.

-- Your health care provider may prescribe strong painkillers such as codeine, hydrocodone, and oxycodone.
+- Your provider may prescribe strong painkillers such as codeine, hydrocodone, and oxycodone.

 - A prescription medicine called colchicine helps reduce pain, swelling, and inflammation.

 - Corticosteroids (such as prednisone) can also be very effective.
-Your doctor may inject the inflamed joint with steroids to relieve the pain.
+Your provider may inject the inflamed joint with steroids to relieve the pain.